Cut the Token Bill on Both Ends

 Deep Dive: Before and after

-The agent does not lose intelligence when you take away its small talk.
+The agent doesn’t lose intelligence when you take away its small talk.

 RTK trims the input

 RTK (Rust Token Killer) wraps the commands your agent runs.
-A hook rewrites git status into rtk git status.
-Transparent.
-Zero overhead.
+A hook rewrites git status into rtk git status behind the scenes, so there’s nothing extra to type and no overhead to notice.

 Install: